SohaT7/Bikeshire/README.md

 <img style="width:100%" alt="chart_usertype2" src="https://github.com/SohaT7/Bikeshire/blob/main/Resources/Images/chart_usertype2.png">

+Subscribers form the larger chunk of users, being almost 40%-100% higher than the number of Customers.
+Sharper increases can be observed from 2013-2014 and from 2016-2017 for Subscribers.
+For Customers, there is a very small increase from 2013-2014 and a relatively larger increase from 2016-2017.
+There is a slight decrease in number of Customers from 2015 to 2016.
+2017-2018 shows a decline in both the number of Customers as well as Subscribers.

 Lastly, a query was run to find out the number of users that fall into different categories of gender, and how those numbers have changed over the years:

 <img style="width:60%" alt="query_gender" src="https://github.com/SohaT7/Bikeshire/blob/main/Resources/Images/query_gender.png">